-For a parent, it can become overwhelming and frustrating when your toddler’s behavior suddenly starts to get out of control.
+It can become overwhelming and frustrating for a parent when your toddler’s behavior suddenly starts to get out of control.

-However, it’s possible for you to make things better and improve the situation.
+However, you can make things better and improve the situation.

 In this post, I am going to take a look at what you can do if your 3 year olds behavior is out of control.
 Raising a toddler can be easier…